briansutton/nate/index.md

 # *Numerical Analysis: Theory and Experiments*<br/>Brian Sutton

 [*Numerical Analysis: Theory and Experiments*](http://bookstore.siam.org/ot161/) is a textbook on numerical analysis.
 Numerical methods are designed and implemented, and then they are analyzed through a combination of mathematical theory and numerical experimentation.
 Problem areas include interpolation, integration, linear systems, zero finding, and differential equations.
+Chebyshev methods are used early and often.

 This package is a library of MATLAB routines that accompany the book.